Esra Limbacher: Early beginnings

+Member of the German Parliament, 2021–present

 Limbacher was also nominated by the SPD as a candidate for the 2021 federal election.
 This time he received the most votes with 36.6%, followed by Markus Uhl, who received 26.1% of the votes.
 This meant that he entered the 20th German Bundestag as a directly elected MP.
 In the course of this, he resigned his Landtag mandate.
 Susanne Kasztantowicz succeeded him in the Landtag.

-In the 20th German Bundestag, Limbacher is a member of both the Economic Committee and the Legal Committee.
-Since 2022, he has been the SME representative of the SPD parliamentary group in the Bundestag.
+In parliament, Limbacher served on the Committee on Legal Affairs and the Committee on Economic Affairs from 2021 to 2025.
+From 2022 to 2025, he was the SME representative of the SPD parliamentary group in the Bundestag.
 In November 2022, he was elected as deputy economic policy spokesman of the SPD parliamentary group in the Bundestag after his predecessor Falko Mohrs became Minister of Science in Lower Saxony.

 Within his parliamentary group, Limbacher has been part of the Seeheim Circle.

+In the negotiations to form a Grand Coalition under the leadership of Friedrich Merz's Christian Democrats (CDU together with the Bavarian CSU) and the SPD following the 2025 German elections, Limbacher was part of the SPD delegation in the working group on government reform and cutting red tape, led by Philipp Amthor, Daniela Ludwig and Sonja Eichwede.

+Since 2025, Limbacher has been serving as deputy chair of his parliamentary group, under the leadership of chairman Matthias Miersch.
+In this capacity, he oversees the group’s legislative activities on housing, agriculture, the environment and climate action.
+Within his parliamentary group, he has also been serving as one of the three speakers of the Seeheim Circle since 2025.